VatsalJagani/splunk-app-action/README.md

 # splunk-app-action
-Github Action to automatically generate Splunk App and Add-on builds, run app-inspect checks (with the App-Inspect/Splunkbase API) on commit/push etc on GitHub repo.
+* Github Action to automatically generate Splunk App and Add-on builds, run app-inspect checks (with the App-Inspect/Splunkbase API) on commit/push etc on GitHub repo.
 It also performs Splunk cloud checks.
+* It also has capability to generate build based on UCC Generator function for Add-ons.
+* It has some common utilities needed for Splunk Apps and Add-ons.
+* It also works in Private Repositories on GitHub.

 ## Capabilities & Usage